 While the diamond isn’t typically described as rough and rugged, they are the hardest gemstone on Earth.
 This durability and masculine undertone make them perfect for everyday wear (and tear!), and diamonds can be dropped into both casual and sleek men’s settings.
 Choose men’s diamond wedding bands that capture his style and individuality.
 Whether he’s a buttoned-up and serious or down-to-Earth and laid-back, there is a men’s diamond wedding band for him:

-A brushed white gold band is classic and sleek, but the brushed texture also exudes a casual vibe.
+A white gold men’s band is classic and sleek, but the brushed texture also exudes a casual vibe.
 Drop in a center round diamond, though, and this band rises to another level of sophistication.
 This is the business casual of men’s rings—dressed down, but still professional and powerful.

 Let The Stars (and Diamonds!)
 Align